akathpal/RoboND-Kinematics-Project/writeup.md

 ### Project Implementation

 Initial steps:
-Give permission to all the files in scripts folder by using chmod u+x or 755 ...filename.
+Give permission to all the files in scripts folder by using chmod u+x or 755 ...filename.Follow the 2 steps to run the code:
+1.Run safe_spawner.sh
+2.Run python Ik_server.py to run the inverse kinematics solver file.
+3.Press Next in Rviz

 I have attached the image in the above section which explains how i get the inverse kinematics equations.
 I have also verified the end-effector poses i received as input by comparing them with the poses that i got from forward kinematics using computed thetas.
 This is done in Ik_debug.py file.

 I also plotted the error graph in my Ik_server implementation.
 The code is well commented.
 All the steps are explained there.
-I followed the readme.md file instructions to run the code.

 I made video of the whole pickup and place project.
 FileName - PickPlace_Simulation